ryanhchung/single-cell/README.md

 # single-cell

-Running every lines at once without any confirmation is not recommended.
+Running every line at once without any confirmation is not recommended.

 (Different paths, different files, packages need to be installed~..,Etc.)